Evizzo/Ai-Experiments-Playground/README.md

 ### 📁 **MCPGraph**

-🧠 A prototype that uses FastMCP for modular tool registration and unified execution via fullPipeline and **graph-based memory via Neo4j**.
-It simulates a web search, extracts concepts via prompt chaining, writes them to a concept graph, and retrieves contextual answers using graph queries.

-🔗 Concepts are automatically linked using Neo4j Graph Data Science (GDS) — each update computes similarity via nodeSimilarity, forming RELATED_TO edges that power downstream reasoning.
+A LLM-powered backend for building and interpreting user-specific knowledge graphs.
+It uses **FastMCP** for dynamic tool orchestration and **Neo4j** for graph-based memory and reasoning.

+This project enables natural language queries to be transformed into structured graph data using simulated web search, concept extraction, reranking, and automatic linking via Neo4j GDS.

+🔁 The pipeline includes:

+1. Simulated search (via LLM)
+2. Concept extraction + deduplication
+3. Graph storage (`REMEMBERS`)
+4. GDS similarity linking (`RELATED_TO`)
+5. Graph querying + reranking
+6. Summary response generation

-💡 The pipeline is fully modular: each step (search, extraction, reranking, graph write/query, summarization) is a registered **MCP tool**, allowing for composable and inspectable reasoning.
+🧩 Each step is a modular **MCP tool**, allowing composable reasoning and API access (e.g. `fullPipeline`, `explain_graph`, `search://`, `concept://`).

-🧰 Tech used: FastMCP, Neo4j, LangChain, Gemini (`langchain_google_genai`), Python 3.10+
+⚙️ Tech used: FastMCP, Neo4j (GDS), LangChain, OpenAI or Gemini, Python 3.10+

-* Full pipeline execution via `fullPipeline(userId, query, preferences)`

 ---